prodcasio/FilesTransfer/README.md

 Use the config.ini to set some important parameters:
   - uername: the username you want to use while using the network
-  - outputdir: the directory you want to save your files in (you need to put a final slash for it to work for example "C:\users\me\")
+  - outputdir: the directory you want to save your files in (you need to put a final slash for it to work, for example "C:\users\me\")
   - type10: if you are in network that uses addresses starting with '10.' then set this to true, otherwise set it to false
   - ip: if the software doesn't start, you can try adding the correct local IP of your PC